Mental Health Promotion - COVID-19

 The COVID-19 pandemic is a unique and unexpected health crisis that has disrupted the lives and regular routines of individuals across the entire community.
 Considering the level of attention and concern that is being paid to the COVID-19 pandemic world-wide, it is normal to feel stressed or anxious.

-During this time, individuals across Windsor-Essex County are experiencing unfamiliar situations that can be difficult to cope with, such as the closure of public and social spaces, restrictions on social gatherings, and having to stay home and physically distant.
-The endless supply of information flowing through social media and other media networks can be overwhelming for people and may increase fears about the health and well-being of individuals, families, and communities.
+During this time, individuals across Windsor-Essex County are experiencing unfamiliar situations that can be difficult to cope with, such as the closure of public and social spaces, restrictions on social gatherings, and having to remain physically distant.
+The endless supply of information flowing through social media and other media networks can be overwhelming for people and may increase fears about the health and well-being of individuals and their loved ones.
 These conditions, among others, can cause people to experience challenges with their mental health, such as:

 - Workplace or financial stress